For first time buyers, getting the right first acoustic guitar comes with memories that will last a lifetime.

 The fender is a very comfortable guitar to play especially when the action is lowed.
 Its strings are not tough on the fingers and we could play for a long time without the need for picks.
 Tuners are simple and very effective to use.

 For the price, the guitar produces great sound.
 One of the main downsides that we found is the accessories that come with the package.
-The strap is not the best quality and looks like it would wear out quite quickly.
+The strap is not the perfect quality and looks like it would wear out quite quickly.

 - Good looking guitar